harry-s-grewal/Pomodoro-Timer/README.md

     Upon quitting, the user is able to see a brief report of the work they have completed.

  ### How to use on a desktop:
   Make sure you have Python installed.
-Download the entire Main folder, and run Timer_v1.2.py
+Download the entire Main folder, and run Timer_v1.3.py

  ### Windows:
-  Download the entire Main folder, and run Timer_v1.2.exe
+  Simply download the .exe file and go at 'er